Maya Stepper Opts For Hair Extensions Instead Of A Shirt In Hilarious New Instagram Post

-Maya Stepper has been posting Instagram snaps from Paris, France since three days ago and continued to share her adventures with her followers today with a new and hilarious update.
+Maya Stepper has posted Instagram snaps from Paris, France, over the past three days and continued to share her adventures with her followers today with a new and hilarious update.
 There was one video and two photos in the series that centered around her hair extensions.
 The first two parts of the set were of Maya goofing off as she went topless and opted to censor her curves with the hair.

 The clip showed the stunner holding the extension to her chest as she swung her hips from side to side.
 Maya gave sultry looks with her lips parted and wore her hair down with soft waves framing her face.
 After a couple of seconds, the video was slowed down and the hair swung dramatically in front of her abs.
 The model tilted her head back for a few moments before continuing to sway.
 The lighting of the clip had a strobe-like effect as it flickered on and off quickly.
 She filmed the video in front of a white bed in a room with maroon walls.